Water exists in all the three states. Discuss.

 Answer

-(i) The dissolved substance present in the hard water does not convert into steam and gets deposited on the inner walls of the tube.
+(i) The dissolved substances present in hard water do not convert into steam and get deposited on the inner walls of the tube.
 Hence, the tubes become narrower and eventually less steam is produced.

 When bore of the tube becomes very narrow, the pressure of steam increases so much that at times the boiler itself bursts.
 Hence, hard water is unfit for use in boilers.